Paraquat: Toxicity

 Death may occur up to 30 days after ingestion.

 Lung injury is a main feature of poisoning.
 Liver, heart, lung, and kidney failure can occur within several days to weeks that can lead to death up to 30 days after ingestion.
 Those who suffer large exposures are unlikely to survive.
 Chronic exposure can lead to lung damage, kidney failure, heart failure, and oesophageal strictures.
 The mechanism underlying paraquat's toxic damage to humans is still unknown.
 The severe inflammation is thought to be caused by the generation of highly reactive oxygen species and nitrite species that results in oxidative stress.
-The oxidative stress may result in mitochondrial toxicity and the induction of apoptosis and lipid peroxidation which may be responsible for the organ damage. it is known that the alveolar epithelial cells of the lung selectively concentrate paraquat.
+The oxidative stress may result in mitochondrial toxicity and the induction of apoptosis and lipid peroxidation which may be responsible for the organ damage.
+It is known that the alveolar epithelial cells of the lung selectively concentrate paraquat.
 It has been reported that a small dose, even if removed from the stomach or spat out, can still cause death from fibrous tissue developing in the lungs, leading to asphyxiation.

 Accidental deaths and suicides from paraquat ingestion are relatively common.
-For example, there are more than 5,000 deaths in China from paraquat poisoning every year.
-Long-term exposures to paraquat would most likely cause lung and eye damage, but reproductive/fertility damage was not found by the United States Environmental Protection Agency (EPA) in their review.
+For example, there are more than 5,000 deaths in China from paraquat poisoning every year in part leading to China's ban in 2017.
+Long-term exposures to paraquat would most likely cause lung and eye damage, but reproductive/fertility damage was not found by the EPA in their review.